 Let's say you're around a child who's loud, or sassy, or excitable.
 You might be tempted to point it out or even comment on it as a positive by saying "you're so crazy!" — but this comment not only stigmatizes mental illness, it can stick with children as they grow up.

-As therapist Heidi McBain, MA, LMFT, LPC, RPT tells Bustle, it's a negative way to interact with a kid.
+therapist Heidi McBain, MA, LMFT, LPC, RPT tells Bustle, it's a negative way to interact with a kid.
 "They don’t need to hear your negativity," she says.
 "Try to build your child up so they leave a conversations with you feeling positive and happy, not overcome with worry about adult issues."
+11 "Nothing's Wrong"

 As with the needles and shots at the doctor, you might be tempted to shield kids from your emotional pain.
 And that's a worthwhile endeavor, to some degree.
 But there are benefits to being honest with them — especially when they can tell something is wrong.